Scott Walker (ice hockey): Vancouver Canucks (1993–1998)

 Walker spent the 1993–94 season with the Vancouver Canucks AHL affiliate, the Hamilton Canucks.
 In 77 games with Hamilton, Walker had 10 goals and 39 points, as well as 272 PIM, helping the club reach the post-season.
 In four playoff games, Walker had an assist and 25 PIM.

 In 1994–95, Walker moved with the team to Syracuse, as the Canucks shifted their AHL affiliate and became the Syracuse Crunch.
 In 74 games with the Crunch, Walker had 14 goals and 52 points to finish fourth in team scoring, while accumulating 334 PIM, as the club failed to qualify for the playoffs.
-Walker also made his NHL debut with the Vancouver Canucks during the 1994–95 season, as on April 13, 1995, Walker appeared in his first NHL game, going pointless, while earning four penalty minutes and a +1 rating in the Canucks 6-4 loss to the Edmonton Oilers.
-On April 17, 1995, Walker earned his first NHL point, an assist, during the Canucks 2-2 tie with the Dallas Stars.
+Walker also made his NHL debut with the Vancouver Canucks during the 1994–95 season, as on April 13, 1995, Walker appeared in his first NHL game, going pointless, while earning four penalty minutes and a +1 rating in the Canucks 6–4 loss to the Edmonton Oilers.
+On April 17, 1995, Walker earned his first NHL point, an assist, during the Canucks 2–2 tie with the Dallas Stars.
 Overall, Walker played in 11 games with Vancouver, earning an assist and 33 PIM.

-Walker began the 1995–96 with Vancouver, and on October 14, 1995, he scored his first career NHL goal against Wade Flaherty of the San Jose Sharks in the Canucks' 7-6 victory.
+Walker began the 1995–96 with Vancouver, and on October 14, 1995, he scored his first career NHL goal against Wade Flaherty of the San Jose Sharks in the Canucks' 7–6 victory.
 Overall, Walker had four goals and 12 points in 63 games with the Canucks before finishing the season with the Syracuse Crunch.
 In 15 games with the Crunch, Walker had three goals and 15 points, helping the club reach the playoffs.
 In the post-season, Walker had nine goals and 17 points in 16 games.
-He was the first player to fight in the then newly opened GM PLace.
+He was the first player to fight in the then newly opened General Motors Place.

-Walker spent the entire season in 1996–97 with the Canucks, appearing in 64 games, scoring three goals and 18 points, while earning 132 PIM, however, the club failed to reach the playoffs.
+Walker transitioned from defence to forward and spent the entire season in 1996–97 with the Canucks, appearing in 64 games, scoring three goals and 18 points, while earning 132 PIM, however, the club failed to reach the playoffs.

 In 1997–98, Walker played in 59 games with Vancouver, scoring three goals and 13 points, while setting a career high with 164 PIM.
 The Canucks once again failed to qualify for the post-season.

 On June 26, 1998, the Nashville Predators claimed Walker in the 1998 NHL Expansion Draft.